 Possible issues may be:

 - Wrong settings of excitation and emission wavelengths.
-For Cyanine7.5 try to set excitation to 780 nm, emission to 810 nm.
-Slits should be set to ⩽10 nm for this set up.
-The information on excitation and emission data for other dyes is available in Fluorophore - Reactive group selection chart.
+For Cyanine7.5, try to set excitation to 780 nm and emission to 810 nm.
+Slits should be set to ⩽10 nm for this setup.
+The information on excitation and emission data for other dyes are available in Fluorophore - Reactive group selection chart.

-- Fluorometer might not be able to operate in near infrared.
-Some fluorometers require the installation of NIR sensitive photomultiplier tubes (PMT) to operate in NIR.
-For example, R928 PMT should be installed in Varian Cary Eclipse fluorometer.
+- Fluorometer might not be able to operate in near-infrared.
+Some fluorometers require the installation of NIR-sensitive photomultiplier tubes (PMT) to operate in NIR.
+For example, R928 PMT should be installed in the Varian Cary Eclipse fluorometer.
 Please check if your instrument is compatible with NIR.

-I am able to get a signal on my instrument when either the dye alone, or the dye on a polymer, is dissolved in ethanol.
-However I cannot get a signal in water which i can somewhat understand it being due to aggregation induced quenching?
-However I would have expected a signal to occur for these materials dissolved in DMF, which I cannot see.
+I am able to get a signal on my instrument when either the dye alone or the dye on a polymer is dissolved in ethanol.
+However, I cannot get a signal in water which I can somewhat understand is due to aggregation-induced quenching.
+However, I would have expected a signal to occur for these materials dissolved in DMF, which I cannot see.
 Why might this be?
 Is fluorescence also solvent dependent?

 Possible solutions:

 - Regarding the signal from non-sulfonated dyes in water - yes, this is the expected behavior to induce quenching due to aggregation.
-In this case we advise to conjugate the dye with something that prevents aggregation (for example, attach dye to a big protein molecule) and you will be able to see the signal.
+In this case, we advise you to conjugate the dye with something that prevents aggregation (for example, attach the dye to a big protein molecule), and you will be able to see the signal.